 Please find a document containing all the information on the Identity of all the premises and land owned or occupied by the Commissioner, as of November 2015.

-The Annual Investment Strategy relates to the management of the Commissioner's investments and cashflows, her banking, money market and capital market transactions.
+The Treasury Management Strategy relates to the management of the Commissioner's investments and cashflows, her banking, money market and capital market transactions.

 The aim of the Audit Committee is to provide independent assurance of the adequacy of the risk management framework and the associated control environment, independent scrutiny of the organisations financial and non-financial performance to the extent that it affects the organisations exposure to risk and weakens the control environment, and to oversee the financial reporting process.